raideer/xml-parser/README.md

 # XML Parser

 This is an XML parser written in PHP for usage in IDE tools.
-It is significantly slower than existing XML parsers, but the benifit is that you get a syntax tree as an output.
+It is significantly slower than existing XML parsers, but the benifit is that you get an Abstract Syntax Tree as an output.
 There are also some small adjustments that allows for a slight error tolerance.

 ## Installation